2019 Malaysian Athletics

 March 15, 2019

-KUALA LUMPUR: The appeals to include long-distance and walking events in athletics in the Philippines SEA Games in December have been rejected.
+KUALA LUMPUR: In December, the appeals to include long-distance and walking athletics in the Philippines SEA Games were rejected.

 And the hosts’ decision has earned the wrath of the Malaysian Athletics Federation (MAF).